c-base/c-flo/README.md

 ## create Markup for WIKI

-  command
-  $ grunt createMarkup
- will generate a table from the participants folder that can be copied and inserted into the mqtt wiki page (https://wiki.c-base.org/dokuwiki/projects:mqtt).
+Command  `grunt createMarkup` will generate a table from the participants folder that can be copied and inserted into the mqtt wiki page (https://wiki.c-base.org/dokuwiki/projects:mqtt).

-  TODO: automate the process, so the wiki is always up to date
+* TODO: automate the process, so the wiki is always up to date
-  TODO: add support for FontAwesome to wiki.
+* TODO: add support for FontAwesome to wiki.